 Decision Making – Relicensing Participants are expected to make a good faith effort to make decisions and reach agreement by consensus among the Relicensing Participants present at any scheduled Licensee-sponsored Relicensing meeting.
 Consensus means that all Relicensing Participants to a given decision can “live with” the decision.
 For all major decisions the Relicensing Participants make, the moderator/facilitator will call the decision to question, asking each participant if they can live with the decision.
 Relicensing Participants are expected to “speak-up” and respond to all decisions that are put to question.
 Unless otherwise indicated, all decisions made by Relicensing Participants are considered interim decisions subject to further discussion and modification based on new information.
 All decisions and agreements of Relicensing Participants will be documented in writing and be used to update any Relicensing Participant who misses a meeting about key decisions or agreements.

 Dispute Resolution – If consensus regarding a particular issue is not achieved after reasonable efforts, then the issue will be considered to be in dispute.
 If the parties cannot move past the dispute, then the Licensee will document the dispute and present it to the Plenary Group for resolution.
 The Licensee’s obligation in this situation is to keep an accurate record of the thread, parties, issues and important milestones regarding the dispute.
-If the Plenary Group cannot find a solution, then the Plenary Group may request assistance from FERC’s formal dispute resolution team.
+If the Plenary Group cannot find a solution to a FERC Jurisdictional issue, then the Plenary Group may request assistance from FERC’s formal dispute resolution team.
 Any unresolved disputes will be documented in the formal record and submitted to FERC.

 Licensee’s Meetings – Additional Protocols for PM&E Discussions